Sciensano-Healthdata/HdBe-FHIR-R4-CBB/profiling-guidelines.md

 However, the quality of these examples is poor which is likely the result of storage as free text per concept within ART-DECOR.
 The `ElementDefinition.example` should ideally be using the concept's datatype.
 Often the example value of a coded concept is mapped to a `CodeableConcept.text` with the concept's DefinitionCode to `CodeadbleConcept.coding.` This might be very confusing for the readers as this does not represent how such a concept will be exchanged.
 Therefore, `ElementDefinition.example` is not used with the pre-populated values for the zib export.

-The method of providing examples for the logical CBBs can be improved.
-Currently this is done by adding example values manually per concept in separate files so it shows in table format in the CBBs implementation guide.
+To provide an example of the logical model, it should be added manually per concept in separate files so it shows in table format in the implementation guide.

 ##	Miscellaneous <a name="miscellaneous"></a>
 To add.